 Although they are designed to be kept for a limited period of time, up to three additional renewals are sometimes allowed, depending on the carrier, and subject to medical underwriting.
 However, once per year, you can change to a Marketplace plan and purchase more comprehensive coverage.
 You may also enroll any time during the year for specific “qualifying life event,” that also entitles you to subsidy eligibility.
 Common situations are moving to a different service area, losing credible coverage from an employer, divorce, or birth or adoption of a child.
 Children that reach age 26, and are covered under a parent’s plan, can also apply for guaranteed coverage.

 It is important to understand that this type of policy does not meet Affordable Care Act (ACA) guidelines since they do not include maternity, pediatric dental, 100% preventive coverage, dental or other “essential required health benefits.”
 Regardless of your household income, a partial or full federal subsidy will not be paid, and pre-existing conditions are not required to be covered on any policy you purchase.
 Any new previously unknown conditions will be covered, subject to policy deductibles and maximum out-of-pocket expense limits.

 However, temporary contracts are no longer assessed a 2.5% household income tax (individual responsibility payment) for not complying.
 The actual penalty was the higher of 2.5% of your income or $695 per adult and $347.50 for children under age 18.
 Thus, a family of four previously could pay a fine (tax) of about $2,500, depending on household earnings.
-This tax ended on January 1, 2019.
+This tax ended two years ago.
 It is not expected to be reinstated, as the ACA Legislation continues to be updated.

 Did You Miss Open Enrollment?